ooz/blog/2021/towards-online-autonomy/README.md

 ## Tech is Getting Consolidated...

 This entire development didn't start and won't end with smartphones.
-[RMS](https://stallman.org/) has been anticipating and warning about it for decades already (see the very [definition of "Useds" by RMS](https://stallman.org/glossary.html#used)).
+[RMS](https://stallman.org/) has been anticipating and warning about it for decades already (see his [definition of "Useds"](https://stallman.org/glossary.html#used)).
 It's common knowledge by now, some examples:

 * Hardware backdoors ([Intel ME](https://en.wikipedia.org/wiki/Intel_Management_Engine), undocumented x86 instructions) in mainline processors
 * The internet becoming more centralized with [a dozen of mega corporations owning the majority of the traffic](https://www.visualcapitalist.com/wp-content/uploads/2019/08/top-100-websites-ranking.html)